On the first anniversary of the

 coroner's office.

-On the first anniversary, in addition to cemetery and
+In addition to cemetery and

 at the Women's Temple for a service conducted by the